TudorHulban/HowTo/82_Legal/agreement_contractor_company_client.md

 1. Bank holidays and days off are unpaid.
 2. The Contractor should provide an invoice and a statement with the hours worked for the invoiced period to the Company.
 The statement needs to include:

-- The Contractor name
+- the Contractor name
-- The Company tracking number for the statement
+- the Company tracking number for the statement
 - date
 - performed activity
 - hours per the activity